Riborok/Long-arithmetic/README.md

 Begin

   Writeln('Welcome to long arithmetic.
 Available opretors: +, -, *, div, mod (calculations occur in the base number system NS).');
   Writeln('To change the base number system NS enter ~$.
-To get an answer enter =.
+To reset the answer enter clr.
+To get the answer enter =.
 To complete the process enter !');
   Writeln('Warning!
 Numbers must be integers');
   Writeln;